mariaalonzo16/employment-form/README.md

 ## Usage

 After the project files are cloned, feel free to edit the JavaScript and SASS files included within the `src` directory to edit the website as you see fit.
-To preview the changes you make to the code, you can start `npm start` in terminal.
+To preview the changes you make to the code, you can run `npm start` in terminal.

+run npm install
 ## Roadmap

 Employment Form remains an on-going project, open to contributions.
 Functionality that could improve the UX include the following:

-1) Store data after applicants submits application on a back end server.
+1) Store data after applicants submits application in a back-end server. add authentication fetch open role data from a database

 ## Bugs and Issues